Hithroc/ghc-proposals/proposals/0000-unified-namespace.md

   ```
   data Proxy k where
     ProxyV :: forall a -> Proxy a

   data T = T

   p = ProxyV T
   ```
   Does `T` on the last line refer to the data constructor `T` or the type constructor `T`?

 ## Proposed Change Specification

-* A new namespace is introduced to GHC: `Unified`.
 * A new extension is added: `-XUnifiedNamespace`
-* With the extension enabled, all new identifiers will appear in `Unified` namespace.
+* With the extension enabled, all new identifiers will belong to both both type and term namespaces.
 * To disambiguate namespaces from modules that do not use `-XUnifiedNamespace` the extension will introduce a new syntax:
   ```
   impdecl   -> import [qualified] modid [as modid] [impspec]